Westminster Shorter Catechism

 Q. 81.
 What is forbidden in the tenth commandment?

-The tenth commandment forbids all discontent with our own state;[a] envying and grieving at the good of our neighbour, together with all ungoverned longings and desires for things that belong to him.[b]
+A. The tenth commandment forbids all discontentment with our own estate, envying or grieving at the good of our neighbor, and all inordinate motions and affections to anything that is his.

 Q. 82.
-Is any man able to keep the commandments of God perfectly?
+Is any man able perfectly to keep the commandments of God?

 Q. 83.
-Are all transgressions of the law equally sinful?
+Are all transgressions of the law equally heinous?

 Q. 84.
 What does every sin deserve?

 Q. 85.
-What does God require of us, that we may escape his wrath and curse, due to us for sin?
+What doth God require of us that we may escape his wrath and curse due to us for sin?

 Q. 86.
 What is faith in Jesus Christ?